Do not fall for weight loss "tricks."

 - Vitamins and supplements can cause side effects or interact with medicines.

-- Sellers often make false claims about what’s in the product.
-Many products don’t actually contain the listed ingredients.
-Some popular weight loss supplements have been found to contain medicines banned by the FDA.
+- Sellers often make false claims about what is in the product.
+Many products do not actually contain the listed ingredients.
+Some popular weight loss supplements have been found to contain medicines banned by FDA.

 - Sellers often tout fake tests.
 For example, their “tests” may use bad study designs or involve people who are paid by the company.

 - Caffeine.
-Caffeine can lower your appetite a bit, but only in people who don’t usually consume it.
+Caffeine can lower your appetite a bit, but only in people who do not usually consume it.
 The effect goes away once your body develops a tolerance.
+The evidence suggests caffeine does not suppress appetite effectively.
 Be careful: too much caffeine can be dangerous.
 Caffeine is not recommended for children.

 - Your diet should help you balance calories consumed with calories spent.